 Reference Requirements of Commission Regulation 115/2010/EC Interpretation Article 3(2) With the notification, the operator shall communicate to the competent authorities relevant information, documentation and analytical results on the treatment which show that it complies with the Annex.
-The FBO must submit relevant information, documentation and analytical results on the treatment to the HSE which demonstrate compliance with the Annex.
+The FBO must submit relevant information, documentation, and analytical results on the treatment to the HSE which demonstrate compliance with the Annex.
 Article 4 The label on water which has been the subject of a fluoride removal treatment shall include, in proximity to the statement of the analytical composition, the indication 'water subjected to an authorised adsorption technique'.
-Spring water which has undergone this treatment for the removal of fluoride must have the following indication on the label: • 'Water subjected to an authorised adsorption technique'.
+Spring water which has undergone this treatment for the removal of fluoride must have the following indication on the label: 'Water subjected to an authorised adsorption technique'.
 This indication must be in proximity to the statement of the analytical composition.
-Article 5 Products which were placed on the market by 10 August 2010 and which do not comply with Article 4, may continue to be marketed until 10 August 2011.
-No such products were on the market in Ireland prior to 10 August 2010. fluoride froi Annex: Technical requirements for the use of activated alumina for the removal of fluoride from natural mineral waters and spring waters I. Before the activated alumina is used for the treatment of water it shall be subjected to an initialisation procedure which includes the use of acidic or alkaline chemicals to remove any residues and a backwash treatment to remove fine particles. olemented and monitored appropriately: This section is intentionally left blank
+Article 5 Products which were placed on the market by 10 August 2010, and which do not comply with Article 4, may continue to be marketed until 10 August 2011.
+No such products were on the market in Ireland prior to 10 August 2010.
+Annex: Technical requirements for the use of activated alumina for the removal of fluoride from natural mineral waters and spring waters The following critical processing steps must be implemented and monitored appropriately: Ι. Before the activated alumina is used for the treatment of water it shall be subjected to an initialisation procedure which includes the use of acidic or alkaline chemicals to remove any residues and a backwash This section is intentionally left blank

 Reference Requirements of Commission Regulation 115/2010/EC Interpretation 2.
 A regeneration procedure shall be applied at intervals ranging from one to four weeks depending on the water quality and throughput.
-The minimum filter pore size used for natural mineral water and spring water should be no smaller than 0.8 μ m (micrometres).
+It shall include the use of appropriate chemicals to remove the adsorbed ions in order to restore the adsorption capacity of the activated alumina, and to remove any possibly formed biofilms.
+This procedure shall be done in the following three stages: - Treatment with sodium hydroxide to remove fluoride ions and replace them with hydroxide ions. - Treatment with an acid to remove residual sodium hydroxide and activate the medium. - Rinsing with drinking or demineralised water and conditioning with the water as the final step in order to ensure that the filter has no impact on the overall mineral content of the treated water.
+The minimum filter pore size used for natural mineral water and spring water should be no smaller than 0.8 μm (micrometres).
 This is to allow for the removal of iron and manganese.
-It shall include the use of appropriate chemicals to remove the adsorbed ions in order to restore the adsorption capacity of the activated alumina, and to remove any possibly formed biofilms.
-This procedure shall be done in the following three stages: Treatment with sodium hydroxide to remove fluoride ions and replace them with hydroxide ions.
-Treatment with an acid to remove residual sodium hydroxide and activate the medium.
-Rinsing with drinking or demineralised water and conditioning with the water as the final step in order to ensure that the filter has no impact on the overall mineral content of the treated water.
-3. The chemicals and reagents used for the initialisation and regeneration procedures shall comply with the relevant European standards (European Standards developed by the European Committee for Standardisation (CEN)) or applicable national standards relating to the purity of the chemical reagents used for treatment of water intended for This section is intentionally left blank
+3. The chemicals and reagents used for the initialisation and regeneration procedures shall comply with the relevant European standards (European Standards developed by the European Committee for Standardisation (CEN)) or applicable national standards relating to the purity of the chemical reagents used for treatment of water intended for human consumption.
+This section is intentionally left blank